 Norland does not have its own accommodation.
 You’ll live in a shared student house in the city of Bath, enabling you to immerse yourself in student life outside of Norland training and learn essential life skills.
 When you’re offered a place at Norland, we’ll ask you if you’d like us to help you find your first-year accommodation and, if so, we will then place you into a house with other Norland students, which has been visited and vetted by a member of staff.
 All bedrooms are furnished with a bed, desk, drawers and a wardrobe.
 All accommodation sourced by us is within walking distance or a bus ride from Norland.

 Please note that accommodation contracts are strictly between you and the letting agent or landlord.
-Contracts typically from August or September for a duration of 12 months, regardless of term dates.
+Contracts are typically from August or September for a duration of 12 months, regardless of term dates.
 The approximate cost of accommodation is £500-£550 per calendar month and does not include bills.
 There are two self-contained/partially self-contained flatlets within two of our properties.
 The rent for these two rooms with additional facilities are £625 and £575, respectively.

 Don’t forget you’ll also need to budget for your bills, food, travel and other living costs.